Last Updated On:

 Many ecommerce brands use upselling and cross-selling techniques to maximize average order size and revenue.

-Ecommerce giant, Amazon, displays relevant products from the same brand and other similar products.
+Ecommerce giant, Amazon, displays relevant products from the same brand and other similar products on their ecommerce product page.
 They also showcase products that are frequently brought together to help customers buy everything they need at once.

 Image via Amazon